 The grant is also used for membership of the MPSSA (Misbourne Primary School Sport Association) where local schools compete against each other in; handball, cross country, table tennis and athletics.
 The dates for these will be available in the school diary.

 The school also enters into competitions put on by other organisations that are not in the partnership or the MPSSA.
 We have entered the Misbourne Games for years 2 and 6 which take place in the summer.
-We have also entered into a year 4 and 5/6 swimming gala this year as well as entering the netball league after our success last year.
 The grant has been used to allow children to enter more competitive sports against other schools and to provide cover or transport to allow teaching staff to accompany them.

 We have hired specialist sports coaches to teach the children in their respective fields.
 These include; the chance to shine cricket foundation.
 We will be bringing them in again this year.
-AJD football, who has taken PE lessons for KS1 and runs an after school football club for KS1 and KS2 children.
-We are bringing in Active Gamerz for the new year as an after school club, which will enthuse the children greatly and encourage them to take up more sport.
-We also have the prospect of running some martial arts school clubs this academic year.
-If the school provides an after school club and a pupil premium child wishes to take it up, the sports grant is offered to pay for their entry.
+AJD football, who have taken PE lessons for KS1 and run an after school football club for KS1 and KS2 children.
+We also have been running some martial arts school clubs this academic year.
+If the school provides a paid after school club and a pupil premium child wishes to take it up, the sports grant is offered to pay for their entry.

 We have a varied and large amount of sporting clubs on offer to the children at Great Missenden.
-The clubs we have on offer are; Netball, swimming, rugby, (where we are assisted by Beaconsfield rugby club) football (both boys and girls), table tennis, cricket in the summer (again both boys and girls), cross country and more.
-The reason we offer so many clubs is down to the fantastic staff we have - we really do pull together all of their talents and skills in many areas of sport.
-We offer a differentiated football club, where the more able boys are given coaching in tactics and strategies.
-As we are inclusive school, any boy who did not make it into the football development squad is allowed to play weekly in a different football club, also run by the school.
+The clubs we have on offer are; Netball, swimming, rugby, (where we are assisted by local rugby clubs) football (both boys and girls), table tennis, cricket in the summer (again both boys and girls), cross country and many more.
+The reason we offer so many clubs is down to the fantastic staff we have - we really do pull together all of their talents and skills in many areas of sport meaning we offer a wide range of sporting/non-sporting activities to cater for all.

-We have used the grant to buy better equipment for the school.
-We have purchased new equipment for a variety of sports and games which the children enjoy using.
+We have used the grant to buy better equipment for the school for PE lessons and clubs.
+We have purchased new equipment for a variety of sports and games which the children enjoy using, linked to our updated whole school overview.
 Purchases have been made for both key stages and for all abilities.
-We have purchased equipment designed to be used within PE lessons both indoor and outdoor and for children who are looking to progress their skills.
+We have purchased equipment designed to be used within PE lessons, both indoor and outdoor, and for children who are looking to progress their skills.
 Over £2000 has been spent on new equipment for the children.
 We have also purchased equipment that the school did not have before.
 I am pleased that the school now has sufficient equipment to provide numerous sporting opportunities to the children.

-The grant has also been used to purchase scheme of works for the teachers to use.
+The grant has also been used to purchase scheme of works for the teachers to use or training for the teachers which can be passed on during staff meetings.
 TOPS cards have been bought for swimming, invasion games KS1 and 2, Athletics, net and ball games, striking and fielding games and Val Sabin gym and dance schemes of work.
 We have also bought into the Real PE scheme and have received training on this as a staff.

 I believe that the school is making very good use of the grant and the children of Great Missenden have plenty of opportunities to experience new sports and quality sports coaching.
 We offer a range of sports clubs and the children have more chances to represent their school in competitive matches against other schools.
 We are very fortunate in this school that the teaching staff are willing to run clubs where they themselves are proficient.
 I am very passionate about sport in school and I firmly believe we are meeting the OFSTED guidelines for how the money should be spent.